ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 In this lesson, you'll learn how to do the following:

-* Understand the difference between modules and applications.
+* Understand the difference between modules IOCs
 * Understand the e3 wrapper directory structure.
-* Create an e3 wrapper using the *e3TemplateGenerator*.
+* Create an e3 wrapper using *Cookiecutter*
 * Edit a module makefile in order to build and install it into e3.

 ---